Wirtschaftswelt article “ParityQC and Leftshift One, European Beacons of Hope at Salzburg Summit”

 Europe could be left behind in the digital world.
 Experts warned against this in the course of the Salzburg Summit, the top-class exhibition by international business and political leaders.
 The business conference sparked hope for a European resurgence thanks to two success stories.
-According to the Salzburg Summit, the Tyrolean quantum computing start-up ParityQC and the Styrian AI pioneer Leftshift One are the digital “rising stars” of Central Europe.
+At the Salzburg Summit, the Tyrolean quantum computing start-up ParityQC and the Styrian AI pioneer Leftshift One were praised as digital “rising stars” of Central Europe.

 “A Commitment to Europe”: Under this motto, around 30 international speakers and a prominent audience discussed the future of Europe – and it was quite controversial.
 In particular, digitization – also fueled by the pandemic – quickly catapulted itself into the center of the discussion at the economic conference, which was launched by the Federation of Industrialists.
 “Europe is not digitally competitive.
 The USA and China are in control” warned Tim Höttges, CEO of Deutsche Telekom.

-ParityQC and Leftshift One as sign of hope in the tech field
+ParityQC and Leftshift One as beacon of hope in the tech field

 The crisis has shown that there is room for improvement, confirmed Sebastian Kurz.
 But some tech companies are already ahead, said the Chancellor at the economic conference.
 The Salzburg Summit wasn’t lacking examples of the kind of companies Kurz was referring to: with ParityQC, a global player in the field of quantum computing, and Leftshift One, a pioneer in artificial intelligence, the economic summit brought two digital “beacons of hope” to the center of the conversation.

 Patrick Ratheiser, Leftshift One